Lavrentiy Beria: The Great Purge

-In December 1936, Nikolai Yezhov, the newly appointed commissar of the NKVD, the ministry which oversaw the state security and police forces, reported that more than 300 people had been arrested in Georgia in the previous few weeks.
+Immediately after this report, on 22 May, the main party newspaper Pravda actually criticized the Tenth Congress of the Georgian Party Organizations for its "lack of sharpness" and "misunderstanding" of the importance of the purges.
+Beria himself believed that the report had been ordered from Moscow.
+In his correspondence with Stalin, Beria defended the 10th Congress of the Communist Party of Georgia, arguing that it had fully taken into account the importance of the new policies and had exposed many enemies of the Party and Trotskyists.
+It is difficult to assess whether the newspaper article was a hint from Stalin to intensify the repressions in the Georgian SSR or the result of some backroom intrigue, but it appears to have influenced Beria's subsequent actions.
 In June 1937, Beria said in a speech, "Let our enemies know that anyone who attempts to raise a hand against the will of our people, against the will of the party of Lenin and Stalin, will be mercilessly crushed and destroyed."

-On 20 July, he wrote to Stalin to report that he had had 200 people shot, was about to submit a list of another 350 who were also to be shot, and that Shalva Eliava, Lavrenty Kartvelishvili, Maria Orakhelashvili (wife of Mamia Orakhelashvili), and numerous others had all confessed to counter-revolutionary activities but Mamia Orakhelashvili himself was holding out, though he repeatedly fainted under interrogation and had to be revived with camphor.
+On 20 July, he wrote to Stalin to report that he had 200 people shot, was about to submit a list of another 350 who were also to be shot, and that Shalva Eliava, Lavrenty Kartvelishvili, Maria Orakhelashvili (wife of Mamia Orakhelashvili), and numerous others had all confessed to counter-revolutionary activities but Mamia Orakhelashvili himself was holding out, though he repeatedly fainted under interrogation and had to be revived with camphor.
 The evidence against all of them was found, after Beria's execution, to have consisted of false confessions extracted under torture.
 Reputedly, Orakhelashvili's ear drums were perforated and his eyes gouged out.